hellpig/Shors-Algorithm/README.md

 # Shor's Algorithm
-Use NumPy instead of Qiskit to simulate a quantum computer that performs Shor's algorithm on any suitable integer.
+Use NumPy instead of Qiskit to simulate a quantum computer to perform Shor's algorithm on any suitable integer.

 Each Python file is standalone. **See the comments at the top of each file!**
 * shor.py: simulates the quantum computer